carloct/devlog/content/blog/laravel-on-docker.md

 The setup for the PHP container will require some tweaking since the official [PHP image](https://hub.docker.com/_/php/) doesn't come with all the extensions we need to run Laravel.
 We will _extend_ the official image and add everything we need.

-Since also the Nginx image will require some additional command, we can keep all the customised images in a sub-folder `image`, within `docker-laravel`.
+Since also the Nginx image will require some additional command, we can keep all the customised images in a sub-folder `docker`, within `docker-laravel` folder.

 This will be the final layout:

     docker-laravel
-    |
-    |-images
+     |-docker
       |-php-fpm
       |-nginx
     docker-compose.yml

 Create the `php-fpm` folder

-    mkdir -p  images/php-fpm
+    mkdir -p  docker/php-fpm
-    cd images/php-fpm
+    cd docker/php-fpm

 We can extend the official Php image by creating a Dockerfile